 - employing additional specialist support staff

-- professional advice from local area partners such as educational psychologists or speech and language therapists
+- professional advice, for example from educational psychologists or speech and language therapists

-- access to Bristol Autism Team, Sensory Support Service or Educational Psychology Services
+- access to the Bristol Autism Team, Sensory Support Service or Educational Psychology Services

 - therapeutic interventions

 - highly specialised resources, such as social communication and interaction groups, specialised speech and language therapy or ICT modifications